lizard-demon/bhopblox/README.md

 **⚡ WebAssembly 3D Performance**: High-performance 3D voxel engine powered by WebAssembly technology supporting both smooth gameplay and responsive world editing on any device.

-**📱 Social Gaming & Creation Revolution**: The first comprehensive 3D platform that runs entirely within Reddit posts, enabling instant community engagement, social competition, and collaborative world building.
+**📱 Social Gaming & Creation Revolution**: The first comprehensive 3D game that runs entirely within Reddit posts, enabling instant community engagement, social competition, and collaborative world building.

-### Step-by-Step Platform Instructions
+### Step-by-Step Game Instructions

-#### 1. Access the Platform
+#### 1. Access the Game
 - Open a BhopBlox post on Reddit and click the "Play" button on the splash screen
 - View the main interface with authentic Minecraft-style design showing world information
 - The interface adapts based on the world mode: